 The investment strategy for annuity business takes explicit account of the effect of movements in price indices on contracted liabilities.
-Significant exposures that may adversely impact profitability are hedged using inflation swaps where available.
+Significant exposures that may adversely impact profitability are hedged using derivatives.
 Annuity contracts also typically provide a cap on the annual increase in inflation linked benefits in payment.
 It is not possible to perfectly hedge inflation risk linked with contracted liabilities, leaving some residual risk.
+Residual risk levels are monitored.